- Monthly Theme: Erotic Thrillers

 Kristine: Make your case to me.

 Sean: It’s all about reshaping Jake’s masculinity from a standard, hard-boiled macho type into someone more emotionally open, but still virile.
 I’m thinking off the frame narrative of the vampire movie and how Jake is ‘paralyzed’ (also, petrified, like a hard dick) in the beginning.
 He is unable to function and that is paired with his emasculation (his girlfriend fucking someone in their bed).

 Kristine: Yes, absolutely.

-Sean: But by the end of the movie, he has reclaimed this kind of queer but still markedly heterosexual masculinity.
+Sean: But by the end of the movie, he has reclaimed this butch-androgynous (oh the contradictions) masculinity.
 When he is in the vampire get-up at the start of the movie, he is emasculated.
 He can’t perform, and I don’t think I’m reading too much into it that the design of his vampire character is significant.
-It is an androgynous, borderline effeminate character (eyeliner, hair dye, leather) that he cannot inhabit until this adventures in the porn industry decalcify his inner freak/pervert.
+It is a borderline effeminate character (eyeliner, hair dye) that he cannot inhabit until this adventures in the porn industry decalcify his inner freak/pervert.
 It is a paradox but an interesting one: he becomes a fuck machine and thus can inhabit this borderline, semi-queer space.
 I feel like his vanilla, boring, monogamous identity at the start of the movie was less potent and less virile.
 He doesn’t tap into his own cock power.
 Throughout the course of the movie, he learns how.